eljojo/faircamp-fork/README.md

 ## Current development state

 Faircamp already does a lot of things (reading, transcoding, zipping, caching, rendering, deploying), and for testing purposes faircamp can be stably run on the main branch.
-For anything productive you will want to wait a few more weeks though, as as of yet faircamp also does not yet do anything really well - for now it's a prototype and a demo!
+For production usage you might still want to wait though, faircamp is still more of an advanced prototype and demo.

 ## Early Documentation